-Under the bill, municipal assessors in these towns must, within 90 days after the bill's passage, transmit a report (abstract) of the grand list that the board of assessment appeals examined and corrected to the Office of Policy and Management secretary.
-It does so regardless of the law that requires them to file this report by May 1.
+The act requires municipal assessors in these towns, by June 1, 2025, to transmit a report (abstract) of the grand list that the board of assessment appeals examined and corrected to the OPM secretary.
+It does so regardless of the law that required them to file this report by May 1.